Home » Type » Drinks + Beverages » Mexican Hot Chocolate

 • Nutmeg – If you don’t have nutmeg on hand, try using ground cloves.

-• Vanilla – Vanilla, which originated in Mexico and used by the Aztecs to accent the flavor of chocolate drinks, is a classic ingredient for Mexican hot chocolate.
+• Vanilla – Vanilla, which originated in Mexico and was used by the Aztecs to accent the flavor of chocolate drinks, is a classic ingredient for Mexican hot chocolate.
 Feel free to double the amount!

 top down view showing the process of making Mexican hot cocoa in a slow cooker.